The concept of patronage returns is unique to credit unions and we are proud to offer it to our loyal members!

 - Death, bankruptcy, or dissolution of a company or organization;

 - Upon closing all accounts, and repaying any outstanding loans to Access Credit Union.

 All active members who receive paper statements will receive notice annually advising them of the details of the allocation of Surplus Shares.
 The Member Equity Plan will show on the regular consolidated statements of account.

 Your statement will detail your Member Rewards payout under the “CRB” line, which is defined as your Cash Rebate.
 This same acronym will be displayed in your account activity in online banking and on the mobile app.

 Because Surplus Shares represent true equity, they are considered capital and therefore are not guaranteed.
 However, it is unlikely that Surplus Shares would ever have to be called upon because Access Credit Union has a very strong level of reserves built up in the form of retained earnings, and these reserves would have to be depleted first.

 All members paying or receiving interest in a sufficient amount to warrant an allocation of one dollar or more will be allocated Surplus Shares to their Member Rewards Plans.

 An allocation to Member Rewards Plans based on interest earned on savings or term deposits is taxable as interest income in the year received, as is any share allocation paid on existing Member Rewards Plans.
-Both are included in the T5 income tax slip issued by Crosstown Civic Credit Union.
-Share allocations on RRSP Surplus Shares are tax sheltered.
+Both are included in the T5 income tax slip issued by Access Credit Union.

 An allocation based on interest paid on a loan is taxable only if the loan interest was tax deductible, as in the case of a business loan.
 It is the responsibility of the member to determine if the allocation is taxable and to report it if necessary on their income tax return.

-By increasing your use of Credit Union loan and deposit services, you increase your participation in the Member Rewards Plan!
+By increasing your use of loan and deposit services with Access Credit Union, you increase your participation in the Member Rewards Plan!